 A study of all aspects of fundamental organic chemistry, including nomenclature and classification, chemical and physical properties shall be covered.
-Typical topics will include:- Theory of vital force; Natural sources of organic compounds; Bonding in carbon and its derivatives; Empirical, molecular and structural formulas; Chemistry of Alkanes, Alkenes and Alkynes; Introduction to Organic stereochemistry, optical activity, enantiomers and isomerism; major types of organic reactions and mechanisms; stability and rearrangement of carbanions and carbocation; concepts of conjugation, hyperconjugation and resonance; Nucleophilic substitution mechanisms and Elimination reactions (SN1, SN2, E1 & E2).
+Typical topics will include:- Theory of vital force; Natural sources of organic compounds; Bonding in carbon and its derivatives; Empirical, molecular and structural formulas; Chemistry of Alkanes, Alkenes and Alkynes; Introduction to Organic stereochemistry, optical activity, enantiomers and isomerism; major of organic reactions and mechanisms; stability rearrangement of carbanions and carbocation; concepts of conjugation, hyperconjugation Nucleophilic substitution and resonance; mechanisms and Elimination reactions (SN1, SN2, E1 & E2).
 Chemistry of alkyl halides, and introduction to Aromatic compounds, aromaticity, and their derivatives (selected topics).